SPPOT provides accredited training for people who have long term illnesses, disabilities or other barriers to work and education.

 We can arrange drop-in sessions for people waiting to start training and anyone else who is interested in getting to know more about SPPOT.

-You can also contact us by clicking the button or send us an application for training using the 'Apply Online' button below
+You can also contact us by using the form below or send us an application using this link

 A great Introductory video, created by Media students from Pembrokeshire College